 If an individual prepares a durable power of attorney for property and an advance health care directive when he or she has the mental capacity to do so, he or she may be able to avoid the necessity of a conservatorship in the event he or she develops Alzheimer’s disease or some other form of dementia or some other form of incapacity.
 Pre-planning avoids the cost and frustration of the conservatorship process and allows the person to choose who he or she wishes to make health care and financial decisions for him or her.

 The Riverside Medical Center Foundation currently has support groups for Alzeimer’s Disease and Dementia, Autism, Endometriosis, and Prostate Cancer.
 Other Support Groups are being formed all the time.
 Contact Megan for more information about these support groups.

 Mr. Sandoval conducts free educational webinars on a monthly basis.
 Click here to see the webinars scheduled for the remainder of 2018 and beyond.
-You can schedule an appointment with the attorneys at Dennis M. Sandoval, a Professional Law Corporation, by calling 951-888-1460.
+You can schedule an appointment with the attorneys at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation, by calling 951-888-1460.